CumulusNetworks/docs/content/cumulus-linux-519/Layer-3/Protocol-Independent-Multicast-PIM.md

 When you use a prefix list in Cumulus Linux to match a multicast group destination address (GDA) range, you must include the /32 operator.
 In the NVUE command example below, `max-prefix-len 32` after the group match range specifies the /32 operator.
 In the vtysh command example, `ge 32` after the group permit range specifies the /32 operator.
 {{%/notice%}}

 To configure a group to never follow the SPT, create the necessary prefix lists, then configure SPT switchover for the prefix list.
-This example uses the `default` VRF.If your configuration uses a different VRF for PIM, replace `vrf default` with the appropriate VRF name (for example, `vrf RED`):
+This example uses the `default` VRF.
+If your configuration uses a different VRF for PIM, replace `vrf default` with the appropriate VRF name in the NVUE commands (for example, `vrf RED`), and run `router pim vrf RED` instead of `router pim` in the vtysh commands:

 {{< tabs "TabID307 ">}}
 {{< tab "NVUE Commands ">}}